Search using autocomplete

 If no predictions appear for a search term, the algorithm might have detected that:

 - The search term is too new.
 You might need to wait a few days or weeks to see predictions.

-You can’t turn off autocomplete because it's built into Google Search to help you search for information faster and easier.
-You can always choose not to click search predictions.
+Other than Trending stories, you can’t turn off search predictions.
+Search predictions are built into Google Search to help you find information faster and easier.
+You can always choose not to use search predictions.

 I have a legal issue with the prediction

-To request removal of content you think is unlawful, fill out the "Removing Content from Google" form.
+To request removal of content you think is unlawful, fill out this form.